-The Mississippi Department of Health reported 801 coronavirus cases and 21 new deaths on Wednesday.
+The Mississippi Department of Health reported 699 new coronavirus cases and zero deaths on Monday.

-The state has seen a spike in cases since Gov. The Reeves lifted the statewide mask mandate two weeks ago.
+Mississippi has seen a spike in cases since Gov. The Reeves lifted the statewide mask mandate at the end of Sept.
 Mississippi's state health officer, Dr. Thomas Dobbs, visited DeSoto County on Oct.
 8 and expressed concern that the state would return to peak levels of virus transmission.
 He also raised alarm over a decline in Mississippians following public health guidelines seen since the mask mandate was lifted.

-As of Oct.
-20, there are 46 confirmed COVID-19 patient at Baptist Memorial Hospital in Southaven and seven at Methodist Healthcare hospital in Olive Branch.
+As of Nov.
+20, there are 65 confirmed COVID-19 patients at Baptist Memorial Hospital in Southaven and 17 at Methodist Healthcare hospital in Olive Branch.

-According to MSDH data, there are no open ICU beds at Baptist Memorial Hospital and five at Methodist Healthcare.
+According to MSDH data, there is one open ICU bed at Baptist Memorial Hospital and none at Methodist Healthcare.

 “Methodist Le Bonheur Healthcare remains in a stable state across our entire system.
 We closely monitor capacity at each of our hospitals,” A Methodist Le Bonheur spokesperson said in a statement.
 “The data shown on the state website is a single snapshot in time.
 It’s important to note that the number of total operational beds consistently fluctuates based on staffing and availability.
 As a large healthcare system, we have the ability to transfer patients from one hospital to another, if needed.”

-As of Oct.
-20, there are four active outbreaks among DeSoto County long-term care facilities, with 80 cases between them.
+As of Nov.
+22, there are four active outbreaks among DeSoto County long-term care facilities, with 102 total cases between them.
 The state department of health defines an outbreak at a long-term care facility as one or more cases among residents or two or more cases among staff within 14 days.

 The DeSoto Times-Tribune offers daily COVID-19 updates as new data from the state becomes available.
 Check back tomorrow for updated information.